gnuplot/gnuplot/win/README-Windows.txt

 graphical text window (wgnuplot.exe):
   You can change the font of the terminal window by selecting "Options..." - "Choose Font..." via the toolbar or the context (right-click) menu.
-We strongly encourage you to use a modern Truetype font like e.g. "Consolas" instead of the old "Terminal" font, which was the default until gnuplot version 4.4.
+We strongly encourage you to use a modern outline font like e.g. "Consolas" instead of the old "Terminal" raster font, which was the default until gnuplot version 4.4.
 Make sure to "Update wgnuplot.ini" to make this change permanent.

 console window (gnuplot.exe):